History of the rupee

 Silver coin of the Maurya Empire, known as Rūpyarūpa, with symbols of wheel and elephant.
 3rd century BC.

 The history of the rupee traces back to ancient times in the Indian subcontinent.
 The mention of rūpya by Pāṇini is seemingly the earliest reference in a text about coins.
 The term in Indian subcontinent was used for referring to a coin.

 The word "rupee" is derived from a Sanskrit word "rūpya", which means "wrought silver", and maybe also something stamped with an image or a coin.
 As an adjective it means "shapely", with a more specific meaning of "stamped, impressed", whence "coin".
 It is derived from the noun rūpa "shape, likeness, image".

 Arthashastra, written by Chanakya, prime minister to the first Maurya emperor Chandragupta Maurya (c.
-340–290 BC), mentions silver coins as rūpyarūpa, other types including gold coins (suvarṇarūpa), copper coins (tāmrarūpa) and lead coins (sīsarūpa) are mentioned [This claim is disputed].
+340–290 BC), mentions silver coins as rūpyarūpa, other types including gold coins (suvarṇarūpa), copper coins (tāmrarūpa) and lead coins (sīsarūpa) are mentioned.
 Rūpa means form or shape, example, rūpyarūpa, rūpya – wrought silver, rūpa – form.

 In the intermediate times there was no fixed monetary system as reported by the Great Tang Records on the Western Regions.

 Sher Shah Suri, during his five-year rule from 1540 to 1545, set up a new civic and military administration and issued a coin of silver, weighing 178 grains, which was also termed Rupiya.
 The Mughal rulers issued coins honouring the Hindu deities in 1604–1605.

 The coins depicting Ram and Sita were issued in both silver and gold; minting ended right after Akbar's death in 1605.

 The silver coin remained in use during the Mughal period, Maratha era, as well as in British India.
 Among the earliest issues of paper rupees include the Bank of Hindostan (1770–1832), the General Bank of Bengal and Bihar (1773–75, established by Warren Hastings), and the Bengal Bank (1784–1791).

 The Indian rupee was a silver-based currency during much of the 19th century, which had severe consequences on the standard value of the currency, as stronger economies were on the gold standard.
 During British rule, and the first decade of independence, the rupee was subdivided into 16 annas.
 Each anna was subdivided into 4 pices.
 So one rupee was equal to 64 pice (paisa) and 192 pies as 1 Pice was equal to 3 pies.
 In 1957, decimalisation occurred and the rupee was divided into 100 naye paise (Hindi/Urdu for new paisas).
 After a few years, the initial "naye" was dropped.

-For many years in the early and mid-20th century, the Indian rupee was the official currency in several areas that were controlled by the British and governed from India; areas such as East Africa, Southern Arabia and the Persian Gulf. citation?
+For many years in the early and mid-20th century, the Indian rupee was the official currency in several areas that were controlled by the British and governed from India; areas such as East Africa, Southern Arabia and the Persian Gulf.